xlwings/simulation-demo/README.md

 The code for the actual simulation (`simulation.py`) is used unaltered both by the xlwings app (`xlwings_app.py` & `simulation.xlsm`) and the web app (`web_app.py` & the folders `static` and `templates`).

 You need to have the Python packages installed as listed in `requirements.txt`.
+You also need the xlwings Excel add-in installed and have a reference set to xlwings under VBA Editor > Tools > References...

 To run the apps:

 * xlwings:

   Open Excel, then click the `Run` button.
-If you don't want to use your default Python installation (e.g. because you're using a virtualenv or a conda environment), then you will need to point the Python interpreter to this interpreter by changing `PYTHON_WIN` or `PYTHON_MAC` in the xlwings VBA settings, respectively.
+It will use the settings from your xlwings Excel add-in.

 * Flask web app: